debimishra2020/CodeEngg/Snowflake Cloud DB/README.md

-** A Readme File ** Last Update Date: Feb-11-21
+** A Readme File ** Last Update Date: Feb-15-21

-This repository is based on Snowflake various Features along with SQL Coding and etc.
+- Snowflake's new feature Dynamic Data Masking provides column-level security to Snowflake data.
+You can manage it by creating appropriate roles and policies.
+This video explores detailed steps to apply and manage the data masking feature.